KemalGunay/academic-website/content/project/GEO-TEXT/index.md

 tags:
 - NLP
-title: Geolocation Aalgorithm From Text to Location
+title: Geolocation Algorithm From Text to Location
 ---